JeromeeX/wormdigester/README.md

 Examples have been included in the repository.

 ### Enzymes
 The existing enzyme list included AflII, ApaI, ApaLI, BamHI-HF, BglII, BsmAI, DpnI, DraI, EagI-HF, EcoRI-HF, EcoRV-HF, HindIII-HF, HpaII, KpnI-HF, MboI, NaeI, NcoI, NdeI, NheI, PmlI, PstI-HF, PvuII, SacI-HF, SacII, SalI-HF, SapI, XbaI, and XhoI.
-The restriction sites are recorded in lab_enzymes.fa, to append the enzyme list, you can add the enzyme information to lab_enzymes.fa in this form:
+The restriction sites are recorded in **lab_enzymes.fa**, to append the enzyme list, you can add the enzyme information to **lab_enzymes.fa** in this form:
 ```python
 >New enzyme         # Replace with enzyme name here, e.g., SgbI
 restriction site    # Replace with restriction site here in ALL CAPITAL, e.g., ATGCTATC